 Chronic pain persists longer than three months, either continually or episodically and has no useful function.
 It can be a result of an injury, an ongoing pathology (e.g. arthritis), involvement of the nervous system (e.g. post herpetic neuralgia (shingles)) or from an unknown or uncertain cause (e.g. fibromyalgia).

-Many people in Ireland suffer with severe chronic pain that can affect their work, daily activities and relationships.
-It has a huge personal and societal impact.
+Many people in Ireland suffer with severe chronic pain that in general can affect their work, daily activities and relationships.
+It has a huge both personal and societal impact.

 Access to treatment is a fundamental human right

-Since the Declaration of Montreal (2010), access to pain management is considered a fundamental human right.
+Access to treatment is a fundamental human right since the Declaration of Montreal (2010).
 We know that pain is the primary reason people seek help from healthcare providers and is the main complaint in general practice, pharmacy practice and in the emergency room.

 Who treats Chronic Pain?

 Generally speaking chronic pain is often challenging to treat and general practitioners are usually the first doctors to treat pain in patients.

 Patients may be referred to: